neuronsimulator/nrn/spikeplot.rst

 .. image:: images/spikeplot9.png
     :align: center

-The title is slightly clipped (note how thin the tops of the two letter ``f``s are) and the xlabel is not even visible.
+The title is slightly clipped (note how thin the tops of the two letter fs are) and the xlabel is not even visible.
 Adjust the axes size.

 .. code-block:: python